Image source: Photospin.com

 A recent report published on Adweek found that 49% of people still prefer brands to contact them through e-mail.
 You can use social media, text messaging, or phone calls but all of those combined were only 22% of people’s first choice.
 Look at Mailchimp or one of the other e-mail marketing platforms to get started.

-Old School Mail
+Don't Forget About Old School Mail

 You probably think sending people old fashioned mail is dead but you would be wrong.
 That same survey found that 22% of people still respond to direct mail campaigns—especially if they’re 35 or older.
 Many of the strategies we listed above could be made into a direct mail campaign.